 Ready-Set-Go: Full Service Community Schools

 Ready-Set-Go program, located at Annie Jo Gordon (Harrison) and The Elise Ford Allen (Roosevelt) provides students with academic and social-emotional supports during the day and academic support and student activities afterschool.
 Contact Brandy.Bryant@psd150.org for more information.
 Funding for this grant comes from the Department of Education Community Schools programs.

 Lights On Peoria: Climate Transformation Grant

 The Lights On Peoria program, provides academic intervention to freshmen at Peoria and Manual High Schools, job and career readiness preparations, social-emotional supports, and weekend activities.
 Contact Tagwana.Webster@psd150.org for more information.
 Funding for this grant comes from the Department of Education Community Schools and Promise Neighborhoods programs.

 The 21st Century programs, located at Manual, Trewyn, Glen Oak, Von Steuben, Lincoln, and Sterling, offers afterschool tutoring, STEM activities, and recreational activities to students.
-Contact Alona.Dawson@psd150.org for the first three schools and Susan.Grzanich@psd150.org for the last three schools.
-Funding for the program comes through the State of Illinois from Federal funding of community schools.
+Contact Alona.Dawson@psd150.org for the first three schools and Jennifer.Welch-Farrell@psd150.org for the last three schools.
+Funding for the program comes through the State of Illinois from Federal funding for community schools.

 Parent Mentor Grant with Friendship House